unicornpkg/unicornpkg.madefor.cc/api-reference/unicorn.core.providers/com.github.gist.md

 ### `instdat.repo_ref`

-A valid commit inside of the target Gist.
+The [Git reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References) (a commit) of the target repository.